-Croydon Council-owned Addiscombe Park Bridge will be replaced at the same time in one joint project to save public money and time.
+Croydon Council-owned Addiscombe Railway Park Bridge is being replaced at the same time in one joint project to save public money and time.
 That new bridge will be two metres wider to accommodate a cycle path, improving facilities for local cyclists.

-We've appointed contractor Morgan Sindall to do the work.
-During summer 2018 they did site investigations and enabling works and produced detailed designs.
+We appointed contractor Morgan Sindall to do the work.
+In 2018 they did site investigations and enabling works and produced detailed designs.

 The work carried out so far includes: